jeffreycwitt/pl399/docs/18-internet-and-control.md

 This is called a third party cookie.

-Now when you go to a website B, it also embeds part of website C. When the request to website C is made, the existing third party cookie (set by the visit to website A) is sent along with the new browsing behavior of the user on website B.
+Now when you go to a website B, it also embeds part of website C. When the request to website C is made, the existing third party cookie (set by the visit to website A) is sent along with the new browsing behavior of the user on website B. Thus your behavior on site A and site B is associated with the same identifier.

 Here's a great video from Vox on third party cookies.